rishala-team/Lost/README.md

 ---

-Thank you for playing **"Timefall: Escape or Obey"!** We hope you enjoy navigating the future and shaping your destiny! ✨
+Thank you for playing **"Lost"!** We hope you enjoy navigating the future and shaping your destiny! ✨